Electron Transfer, Diabatic Couplings and Vibronic Energy Gaps in a Phase Space Electronic Structure Framework: Different approaches to Vibronic Energies

-For weakly coupled adiabatic surfaces, the BH framework is excellent, and a fermi golden rule approach can deliver meaningful results\cite{suggy_FGR-nonadiabatic_2025}.
-When two or more adiabatic surfaces are strongly coupled, however, the derivative coupling in Eq. \ref{eq:BH_vibronic} spikes near avoided crossings, leading to numerical instability, indicating a rapid change in the electronic character of two or more adiabatic states.
-Note that, in Eq. \ref{eq:BH_vibronic}, we have considered the case of a single moving nucleus (as relevant for our application below in Sec. \ref{Sec:III}); in reality, the derivative couplings form a three-tensor for a polyatomic system, $d_{ij}^{A \alpha} \equiv \bra{\Phi_i}\frac{\partial}{\partial R_{A \alpha}}\ket{\Phi_j}$, for atom $A$ in the $\alpha$ direction.
+For weakly coupled adiabatic surfaces, the BO approximation is an excellent starting point.
+However, when multiple surfaces are strongly coupled, {that is, when the derivative couplings are large and $|P\cdot d_{12}/M|$ is commensurate with or larger than the energy spacing $\Delta E = \epsilon_2-\epsilon_1$, } a single electronic surface obviously cannot accurately capture the correct low-energy physics. {Moreover, because of the rapid change in the electronic character between two or more adiabatic states, the derivative couplings can be sharply spiked near avoided crossings, leading to numerical instabilities--as is often the case for electron transfer and proton-coupled electron transfer\cite{sharon_nonadiabatic-pcet_2005,sharon-PCET_rev-2010}.
+Thus, working in the adiabatic basis is often unstable in practice.} { Note that in the above analysis, we have considered the case of a single moving nucleus (as relevant for our application below in Sec. \ref{Sec:III}).
+In reality, the derivative couplings form a three-tensor for a polyatomic system, $d_{ij}^{A \alpha} \equiv \bra{\Phi_i}\frac{\partial}{\partial R_{A \alpha}}\ket{\Phi_j}$, for atom $A$ in the $\alpha$ direction, which can lead to many further complications as well.}